N-09-palaria/POWER-BI-credit-card-dashboard/README.md

 # POWER-BI-credit-card-dashboard
-a Credit Card Customer Report Dashboard that brings credit card operations to life through data.

-💡 Why I built this:
-Credit cards aren’t just about transactions — they represent customer journeys, spending habits, and lifestyle preferences.
-My goal was to design a dashboard that doesn’t just display numbers, but helps stakeholders see the story behind the data.

-📊 How I built it:

-a Credit Card Customer Report Dashboard that brings credit card operations to life through data.
+ Credit Card Customer Report Dashboard that brings credit card operations to life through data.

 💡 Why I built this:
 Credit cards aren’t just about transactions — they represent customer journeys, spending habits, and lifestyle preferences.
 My goal was to design a dashboard that doesn’t just display numbers, but helps stakeholders see the story behind the data.